 In our experience, small middle-market companies that must change lenders due to financial distress face limited options.
 They may find a lender.
 However, it’s doubtful they will get terms as good as those of the existing lender.

-Most small middle-market companies in this situation will need to focus on an asset-based solution.
+Most small middle-market companies in this situation need to focus on an asset-based solution.
 The most common options include asset-based financing and accounts receivable factoring.

 i) Asset-based financing